 - It starts at the lower border of popliteus, between the tibia and fibula, deep to gastrocnemius and enters the rear of the leg by passing deep to the tendinous arch of soleus.

 - In the leg, it goes downward and somewhat medially to reach the posteromedial side of the ankle, midway between the medial malleolus and the medial tubercle of calcaneum.

 - It ends deep to the flexor retinaculum by splitting into a large lateral plantar artery and a small medial.

 Throughout its course, it’s escorted by the tibial nerve, which crosses the artery from the medial to lateral side.

-- Peroneal (fibular) artery: It’s the largest and most essential branch of the posterior tibial artery.
-It originates 2.5 cm distal to the inferior border of popliteus.
+- Peroneal (fibular) artery: It’s the biggest and most important branch of the posterior tibial artery.
+The point of origin is 2.5 cm distal to the inferior border of popliteus.

 - Muscular branches: To the muscles of posterior compartment.

 - Nutrient artery to tibia: It’s the largest nutrient artery within the body.
-It enters the nutrient foramen of tibia below the soleal line.
+It goes into the nutrient foramen of tibia below the soleal line.

 - Circumflex fibular artery: It encircles the lateral side of the neck of the fibula.

 - Communication branch: It joins together with the quite similar branch of peroneal artery about 5 cm above the ankle.

 - Medial malleolar branch: It enters toward the medial malleolus.

 - Calcaneal branch: It pierces the flexor retinaculum and supplies soft tissues of the heel.